A Man Apart: Box office

 After a prolonged delay, A Man Apart was finally released April 4, 2003 in 2,459 theaters and grossed $11,019,224 on its opening weekend, ranking #3 at the box office.
 As of July 10, 2003, the film has a domestic box office gross of $26,736,098 and an international gross of $17,614,828, giving it a worldwide total of $44,350,926.

 Critical reception

 The film was panned by critics.
 On Rotten Tomatoes, it has an approval rating of 10% based on 130 reviews, with an average rating of 4/10.
 The site's consensus is: "Action and drama elements don't mix well in this clichéd actioner".
 On Metacritic, the film has an average score of 36 out of 100 based on 32 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Director’s perspective

+In a 2014 interview with the BBC, F. Gary Gray identified A Man Apart as his biggest professional regret.
+He stated, “A Man Apart I just regret,” explaining that he “didn’t do [his] homework for that one,” and adding that he wished he had returned to reshoot parts of the film.
+In a 2015 interview with Deadline, Gray further explained the difficulties surrounding the production, stating that the film “wasn’t well received” and revealing that he did not complete the film himself.
+He noted that “the last five minutes were directed by somebody else” as he had already moved on to work on The Italian Job, describing the experience as “a really rough” one.